-Please remember that licences are given for individual properties so you need one for all of the properties that you rent out.
+Please remember that licences are given for individual properties so you will need one for each property that you rent out.
 They can’t be transferred between properties or people either, so a new owner needs a new licence too.

 View our guide on a checklist of things you should do before renting a property.

 Before you apply, you may want to think about becoming an accredited landlord with DASH or Unipol.

 You’ll be able to use the Nottingham Standard logo for your marketing and will also pay the lowest licence application fee if you need a Mandatory or Additional (HMO) licence.